BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 Through numerous illustrations and a limited written description, the press-book conveys the product idea.

-The pro-book and the press-book should be well presented and beautifully bound in order to enhance the value of the intellectual property.
+The pro-book and the press-book should be well presented and beautifully bound in order to enhance the value of the Intellectual Property.
 This package reflects the unfinished nature of the pre-development, so it would be worthwhile using illustrations, carefully chosen paper and fonts, and finally, technical sketches rather than technical drawings.

 This natural and efficient presentation of the new project has the following consequences:

 -Both qualitatively and quantitatively, it develops the idea, while at the same time enhancing its value for sales.
--It eliminates eventual objections on the part of the manufacturer -It separates the notion of intellectual property from the notion of material good because it does not present a prototype to the manufacturer.
+-It eliminates eventual objections on the part of the manufacturer -It separates the notion of Intellectual Property from the notion of material good because it does not present a prototype to the manufacturer.
 -It frees the manufacturer to use his or her imagination.
 -It allows the innovator to measure the degree of the manufacturer's interest -It leads the manufacturer to participate actively in the product's development when creating the prototype-that being the logical step after the pre-development.